 Caroline has a keen interest in palliative care, having experienced this within her clinical work and also first hand with her own family members.
 She works alongside statutory providers to support discharging these patients home, and helps to manage their ongoing needs.

-A number of Caroline’s clients have had pre-exiting spinal cord injury or visual impairment issues.
+A number of Caroline’s clients have had pre-existing spinal cord injury or visual impairment issues.

 Throughout her career Caroline has written detailed reports providing information and recommendations on care and equipment needs.
 As an independent Expert Witness, Caroline is experienced in attending experts’ meetings and pre-trial conferences.
 She has also attended and given evidence in Court.

 Since 2008 Caroline has worked as a freelance Occupational Therapist in the field of physical disability, undertaking work for local authorities, charities and private individuals.
 She completes assessments of an individual’s needs in their home environment and provides recommendations for care and equipment.
 She also carries out assessments for insurance companies, providing them with detailed reports of an individual’s ability to complete daily living tasks and recommendations to meet their care and equipment needs.